 » READ MORE: Things to do in Ocean City, New Jersey

 Former Philadelphia Flyer Tim Kerr and his wife, Midge, live in Avalon, the home base of their Tim Kerr Charities.
 “We love Avalon because it is a small town and is ideal for families to live or vacation,” Midge said.
 “Avalon has anything and everything you could possibly want to do with your family and friends.”
-Their nonprofit’s 32nd Tim Kerr Run is Sept.
-5 and benefits the Helen L. Diller Vacation Home for Blind Children in Avalon and the Ronald McDonald House Charities Philadelphia Region.
+Their nonprofit’s 33rd Tim Kerr Run is Sept.
+4 and benefits the Helen L. Diller Vacation Home for Blind Children in Avalon and the Ronald McDonald House Charities Philadelphia Region.

 Restaurants and bars